 Under the Gas Safety (Installation and Use) Regulations 1998, all landlords have a duty to ensure:

 Any person who carries out works to gas appliances must be Gas Safe Registered and should carry an identity card.
-If you would like to check a gas installer’s Gas Safe Registration please visit the Gas Safe Register website or call 0800 408 5500.
+If you would like to check a gas installer’s Gas Safe Registration please visit the Gas Safe Register website.

 There are a number of measures that must be taken to ensure the safety of the electrical installation:

-- If there are any Code 1 or Code 2 defects they must be resolved within 28 days of the report.
-You must inform your tenants and the Council when resolved.
+- if there are any Code 1 or Code 2 defects they must be resolved within 28 days of the report.
+You must inform your tenants and us when resolved.

-- You must provide a copy of the Electrical Installation Condition Report (or EIC for installations under 5 years old) to your tenants before they move in.
+- you must provide a copy of the Electrical Installation Condition Report (or EIC for installations under five years old) to your tenants before they move in.

-- You must provide a copy of the Electrical Installation Condition Report to the Council when we ask for it or if Code 1 or 2 defects are found.
+- you must provide a copy of the Electrical Installation Condition Report when we ask for it or if Code 1 or 2 defects are found.

-- 1 socket in the hallway and landing(s)
+- one socket in the hallway and landing(s)